coderedcorp/coderedcms/docs/getting_started/tutorial05.rst

 Tutorial Part 5: Creating a Blog
 ================================

-We want to add a blog to our site, so let's get some practice with Article Pages!
+We want to add a blog to our site, so let's look at Article Pages.
-Then we will get some practice building a basic web page as well.

 Adding articles to the site
 ---------------------------

-Okay, Articles will be child pages (also known as sub-pages) for the **Article Landing Page**.
-This is important to remember because sub-pages can be accessed by the parent page (also known as the landing page).
+Article pages are child pages (also known as sub-pages) of an **Article Landing Page**.
+This is important because sub-pages can be accessed by the parent page.
+Let's look at this in action.

 .. note::
-    We are going to use the "What's Happening at CRX-Pharma" page for our blog.
+    We are going to use the "What's Happening at CRX-Pharma" page created in part 02 for our blog.
+    Blogs are **Article Landing Pages** in Wagtail-CRX and are used interchangeably in this tutorial.

 Go to **Pages > Home** in wagtail admin.
-This screen will allow you to create child pages as seen in Part 02 of the tutorial.
+This screen will allow you to create child pages as seen in part 02 of the tutorial.
 Ours looks like this:

 .. figure:: images/tut05/blog_start.jpeg
     :alt: Screen for adding pages under the Home page.

-    The admin screen for adding pages under the Home page.
+    The admin screen for adding pages under the Home page sorted by last updated.
+Your's may look different depending on what you updated last.

 You should see the Article Landing with titled "What's New at CRX-Pharma".
 Hover over it to reveal more options.
-These options include: **Edit, View Live, Add child page, and More**.
+These options include: **Edit, View Live, Add child page,** and **More**.
 If you click on **More** you'll see a drop down menu with **Move, Copy, Delete, Unpublish, and History**.

 * **Move** allows you to change where that page is in site's tree structure.
 * **Copy** will make a copy of the page.
 * **Delete** removes the page from the project.
-* **Unpublish** keep the page but it will no longer be accessible live.
+* **Unpublish** will keep the page but it will no longer be accessible live.
 * **History** allows you to see changes made to the page.

 For now, We want to add a few posts, so select **Add Child Page**.
 This will